BootcampersCollective/Coders-Workshop/Coding-Challenges/eliminationTournament/README.md

 At the end of the competition, return the results of all the rounds in the form of array of arrays.

-For example, with input `[9, 5, 4, 7, 6, 3, 8, 2]`, your function should return the following:
+For example, with inpuyt `[9, 5, 4, 7, 6, 3, 8, 2]`, our function should return the following:

 ```js
 [